 Facing Charges from a Firearm Transfer?
 You Need a Criminal Defense Lawyer

 Owning a gun is often a privilege.
 Yet, sometimes that privilege can be taken away because of a mistake that resulted in a criminal conviction.
 In some cases, people are charged with a crime if they attempt to buy a gun unlawfully.
 If they try to purchase a gun unlawfully, it could result in charges of Attempted Possession of a Weapon by a Previous Offender.
 This would be charged as a felony in Jefferson and Denver County.
 Additionally, any harm towards another individual using a gun could result in harsh civil liability issues.
-If facing any charges or convictions regarding a private firearms transfer, contact the best criminal defense lawyers at the O’Malley Law Office today.
+If facing any charges or convictions regarding a private firearms transfer, contact the best criminal defense lawyers at O'Malley and Sawyer today.
 We care for your circumstances and will fight hard to protect your future.